Informfully/Experiments/experiments/recsys_2025/README.md

 -->

 * Step 3B-3 (pick random walk from folder: **experiment_scripts**): Prepare and run the experiment scripts (one for each model), where you can specify the details for running the specific model.
-We provide a sample script with all the parameters used in our experiment for random walks.
+We provide a sample script that includes all the parameters used in our random-walk experiment.

 ### Part C- Running Filtering Algorithms